 From time to time our committee needs support from specialists, and can co-opt these to the committee to fulfil specific roles.
 These include the lead co-editor of NZ Geomechanics News and the Young Geotechnical Professionals representative.

 Nelson based Chartered Professional Geotechnical Engineer with experience in investigation, design, analysis and construction supervision of foundations for a wide range of commercial and civil infrastructure projects.
 Helen has strong skills in site investigation, ground model development and interpretation, liquefaction analysis and design.
-Specialised in shallow and deep foundations for bridges and buildings in challenging ground conditions.
+Specialising in shallow and deep foundations for bridges and buildings in challenging ground conditions.

 Appointed Committee Members